Skip to content

 2. Sign: Sign the hash using the Private Key.

-4. Encode (Hex): Convert the ASN.1 signature to a Hex string.
+3. Encode: Convert the signature to a Hex string (ASN.1 format).

-5. Send: Submit the hex string in the API request.
+4. Send: Submit the hex string to the PUT /signatures/{id} endpoint.

 PUT Verify the signature